Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 and the server should respond with 'OK'.

 ### Strings and hashes
-* Let's see if we can store something in Redis and retrieve it again, so let's start simple and start with a basic String key/value pair.
+* The databases that are provided come preloaded with the data required for this exercise, but let's practice some basics first.
+Let's see if we can store something in Redis and retrieve it again and start with storing/retrieving a basic String key/value pair:
 * Add a String key/value pair to Redis with a key of `hello` and a value of `aws`:
 ```
 set hello aws